HSF/hsf.github.io/organization/planning/plan-of-work-2022.md

 ## Preamble

-At the beginning of 2022 the HSF established some high-level plans and goals for 2022.
-While none of these are cast in stone, we remain agile to adapt to new opportunities and circumstances throughout the year, they are a useful guide to our activities.
+At the beginning of 2022 the HSF established some high-level plans and goals for the year ahead.
+While none of these are cast in stone, we remain agile to adapt to new opportunities and circumstances throughout the year.
+This planning is a useful guide to our activities.

 We encourage experiments and projects to take a look at these and we welcome any suggestions about how to make the HSF more effective